 |Stability in open water (Heave, Sway & Surge)|

-The MV Ushuaia still retains that small-ship feel, but the slightly higher passenger number means that the fuel costs are spread further, thus prices are a little lower than some of the other small options available.
-This dame of the seas boasts a very capable and experienced expedition team and this, combined with its competitive prices, make the MV Ushuaia a personal favourite with those who crave an intimate Antarctica experience at a great price, without too many bells and whistles.
+Overall the M/V Ushuaia boasts a very capable and experienced expedition team.
+This combined with its competitive prices makes the ship a favourite with those who crave an intimate Antarctica experience at a great price, without too many bells and whistles.

 |Stability in the open water (Heave, Sway & Surge)|